leo27945875/Python_Stable_3D_Truss_Analysis/README.md

 ## Desciption

-This repo can solve the resistances, internal forces and joint dispalcements in a truss by `direct stiffness method`.
+This package can solve the resistances, internal forces and joint dispalcements in a truss by `direct stiffness method`.
 This repo is writen by

 ```text